 Northland Go diving in Northland.
 Swim with wild dolphins in the Bay of Islands.
 Waikato & Waitomo Float through the glow-worm-studded Waitomo Caves.
 Wellington & Kapiti Coast Obtain a permit to visit the nature reserve of Kapiti Island.
 Visit the wildlife sanctuary of ZEALANDIA in Wellington.
 Nelson Discover the birdlife at Farewell Spit in the Nelson region.
 Kaikoura* Go on a whale- or dolphin-watching cruise in Kaikoura.
 Otago See Little Blue Penguins return to shore at dusk in Oamaru.
 See albatrosses on the Otago Peninsula.
 Southland Watch wild kiwi forage on a Stewart Island beach.

-*Note: Kaikoura is still accessible by the inland road from either north or south, as well as on a limited basis on State Highway 1 from Christchurch as repairs continue – check with the latest updated from the New Zealand Transport Authority when planning your trip, as travel times have also increased.
+*Note: Kaikoura is still accessible by the inland road from either north or south, as well as on a limited basis on State Highway 1 from Christchurch and Picton as repairs continue – check with the latest update from the New Zealand Transport Authority when planning your trip, as travel times have also increased.